cyberark/epv-api-scripts/Reset Credential Files Remotely/README.md

     - Allows for use of alternate credentials to make connections to WinRM
 - VaultAddress
     - Resets the vault address within the vault.ini file.
 What ever is provided will be set in the file.
 The new address(es) must be surrounded by double quotes ex: -vaultaddress "192.168.8.1,192.168.8.2" or -vaultaddress "vault.lab.local"
+- ApiAddress
+    - Resets the API Address within the vault.ini file.
+What ever is provided will be set in the file.
+The new address(es) must be surrounded by double quotes ex: -apiAddress "https://pvwa.lab.local/passwordvault" or -apiAddress "https://pvwa.lab.local/passwordvault,https://pvwa2.lab.local/passwordvault"